-"If you listen to a damaged soundscape … the community [of life] has been altered, and organisms have been destroyed, lost their habitat or been left to re-establish their places in the spectrum.
+"If you listen to a damaged soundscape … (you listen to) the community [of life, which] has been altered, and organisms have been destroyed, lost their habitat or been left to re-establish their places in the spectrum.
 As a result, some voices are gone entirely, while others aggressively compete to establish a new place in the increasingly disjointed chorus."
-Bernie Krause

-The simple act of listening reveals the dissonance of the approaching age of climate change during the Anthropocene.
+The "simple" act of listening reveals the dissonance of the approaching age of climate change during the Anthropocene.
 The upcoming international conference MURMURANS MUNDUS: Sonic Ecology and Beyond, the CENSE Annual Conference organized by the Faculty of Art and Design, UJEP in Ústí nad Labem (3–5 October, 2019) will focus on topics relating to environmental issues and acoustic ecology.
-The conference will feature a number of guests from such fields as ecology, sociology, art and philosophy, who will reflect on this burning topic.
+The conference will feature a number of guests who will reflect on this burning topic.

 It has been scientifically proven that both our immediate surroundings, indeed the entire planet, currently finds itself in crisis due to human activity, as well as to the domino effect and feedback mechanisms which result from it.
 We are faced with a pressing question: How to influence or stop these processes of climate change and the concomitant loss of biodiversity?
 Is it even possible in the present situation, both on the individual level, and on the level of human society as a whole?

 Acoustic ecology joins together the research drawn from technical, psychological, sociological and aesthetic aspects of sonic environments and makes use of such concepts as ‘soundscape’ and the ‘art of listening.’
 Can acoustic ecology, sound art, music, and contemporary art in general, somehow contribute to the mobilization of public opinion and thus put pressure on political and legislative powers?
 Can we collectively bring about a change in our prevailing destructive mode of co-existence with our living environment?